-Your course will run over the duration of 2 academic years.
+Your course will run over the duration of two years.
 You will have a specified amount of time to complete each unit.

-You can enrol online or with our course advisers at any point in the year however, there are 3 set official course start dates in January, May and September when you will receive your course materials and be able to start your study.
+You can enrol online or with our course advisers at any point in the year however, there are three set official course start dates in January, May, and September when you will receive your course materials and be able to start your study.

-Your course will then run for 2 years from your official start date in either January, May or September.
+Your course will then run for two years from your official start date in either January, May, or September.

 Assessments are handed out at set dates throughout the course with fixed deadlines.

-You will be graded across 5 units.
+You will be graded across five units.
 The course is 60 credits in total.

 Although you have the flexibility of distance learning, you will still have strict assessment deadlines you will need to meet.

-You can choose to study by course pack or online – whichever suits you!
+You can choose to study by study pack or online, whichever suits you!
 You will have full tutor support through email and set mentor sessions through audio or video.